Gertrude Lawrence: Professional and personal connection to Daphne du Maurier

 Nothing about a personal connection between Gertrude Lawrence and Daphne du Maurier was published during Lawrence's lifetime.
 Two years after Lawrence's death, her widower Richard Aldrich had this to say in a best-selling biography of his late wife, Gertrude Lawrence as Mrs. A.:All her ingenuous traits, which could be annoying as well as endearing, would be swept away by her courage, her clear perception of truth, and the divine compassion which could flood her heart and lift her to the heights of nobility.

 I am sure that she was frequently bewildered by the rapidity and mutability of her own impulses.
 Possessed, as she was, of an intuitive rather than an analytical intelligence, I doubt that she really understood herself clearly, any more than did most of those who thought they knew her intimately.
 An exception in this regard was Daphne du Maurier.

 During those months in England [when September Tide was in production], Gertrude and Daphne formed a warm friendship, which continued unbroken after Gertrude's return to America.
 Daphne later returned the visit by being Gertrude's guest in New York.
 Daphne's subsequent best-selling novel Mary Anne was originally planned as a possible starring vehicle for Gertrude.

 It was chiefly from comments made later by Daphne that I was able to reconstruct the full picture of Gertrude's inner conflict during her stay in London.
 Daphne spoke of Gertrude's moodiness, her variability, her sense of vague self-dissatisfaction.
 To other English friends, Gertrude talked wistfully of wanting to remain in England, "where I belong."

-After du Maurier's death in 1989, some writers speculated about her alleged intimate physical relationships with a number of women, including Ellen Doubleday, the wife of her U.S. publisher Nelson Doubleday, and the actress Gertrude Lawrence, as detailed in the 2007 BBC Two film, Daphne.
-(Note: Du Maurier's alleged affairs with Ellen Doubleday and Gertrude Lawrence were the subject of the 2007 BBC Two film, Daphne.)
-The children of both du Maurier and Lawrence have objected strongly to the stories about the alleged relationship between their mothers.
+After du Maurier's death in 1989, some writers speculated about her alleged physical relationships with a number of women, including Ellen Doubleday, the wife of her United States publisher Nelson Doubleday, and Gertrude Lawrence.
+A close relationship between du Maurier and Lawrence was fictionalized in the 2007 BBC Two film Daphne.
+(Note: Du Maurier's alleged affairs with Ellen Doubleday and Gertrude Lawrence were the subject of the 2007 BBC Two film, Daphne) Offspring of both du Maurier and Lawrence have objected strongly to the stories about the alleged relationship between their mothers.
+Lawrence’s daughter Pamela Clatworthy told London-based entertainment writer Michael Thornton in 2009: “It makes me laugh when I keep hearing stories about my mother supposedly being a lesbian.
+She was the complete reverse.
+Her appetite for men verged on nymphomania."
+Clatworthy personally witnessed a romantic tryst between her mother and Yul Brynner in her mother’s dressing room in the St. James Theatre during the Broadway run of The King and I. This happened in April 1951, as Clatworthy told Thornton.
+(Note: Michael Thornton is a British author and journalist known for books like The Animal Garden and Pissed Off, often focusing on quirky, cultural, or historical subjects, sometimes with a Japanese or British angle, and has written for various publications.)